 We would appreciate your feedback on how this trail worked for you.
 To provide feedback, please talk with one of our staff or volunteers.
-If you borrowed any of our publications, binoculars, or adaptive equipment items, please return them to the office before you leave.
+If you borrowed any of our publications, binoculars, or adaptive equipment, please return these items to the office before you leave.
 Thank you for visiting!